 ST. PATRICK'S CATHEDRAL

 Another landmark of NYC is the statuesque Saint Patrick's Cathedral.
 This beautiful cathedral is opposite Rockefeller Center.
 You can walk in for free to have a peaceful respite from the hustle and bustle located outside.
 With seating of 2,400, it is the largest Gothic-style Catholic cathedral in the country.
-Tours of the Cathedral are available - click here for more details.
+Tours of the Cathedral are available - check out the website for more details.